RRaphaell/Heart_Failure_Prediction/README.md

 # Heart-Failure-Prediction
 It's about Kaggle dataset

+Images - it's a folder where are all pictures which I used in Jupiter

 # <span style="color:blue"><div align="center">**About This Dataset** <a  name="1"></a>

 Cardiovascular diseases (CVDs) are the number 1 cause of death globally, taking an estimated 17.9 million lives each year, which accounts for 31% of all deaths worlwide.